 Kimble v.
 Marvel Enterprises, Inc. (U.S. Supreme Court) – Obtained a grant of certiorari over the objection the United States government and represented Petitioners in case argued before the United States Supreme Court relating to whether the U.S. Supreme Court would overrule Brulotte v.
 Thys, Co., 379 U.S. 29 (1964).

 Kratos Enterprises Holdings, LLC v.
 Nova Ortho-Med, Inc. (E.D.
-Mich.) – Lead counsel for defendant in pending patent litigation.
+Mich.) – Lead counsel for defendant in patent litigation.
+The matter was resolved through settlement.

 Solocron Media, LLC (Patent Trial & Appeal Board) – Lead counsel for patent owner in 13 Inter Partes Reviews.
-The matters settled after the patent owner response was filed.
+The matters settled after the patent owner preliminary responses were filed.

 Medtronic Inc. v.
 Boston Scientific Corp.
 (U.S. Sup.
 Ct.) – Represented amicus curiae Tessera arguing for vacatur and remand on the basis that the Federal Circuit lacked jurisdiction to hear the underlying dispute concerning the burden of proving patent infringement in declaratory judgment actions.

-Maxim Integrated Products, Inc. (Patent Trial & Appeal Board) – Represented patent owner Maxim Integrated Products, Inc. in four Covered Business Method Patent Reviews.
-The PTAB decided not to institute four CBMs.
+Maxim Integrated Products, Inc. (Patent Trial & Appeal Board) – Counsel for patent owner Maxim Integrated Products, Inc. in four Covered Business Method Patent Reviews.
+The PTAB decided not to institute all four matters.

-Diamond Coating Technologies, LLC (Patent Trial & Appeal Board) – Represented patent owner Diamond Coating Technologies in three Inter Partes Reviews.
+Diamond Coating Technologies, LLC (Patent Trial & Appeal Board) – Lead counsel for patent owner Diamond Coating Technologies in three Inter Partes Reviews.

 Sundesa, LLC v.
 Nutrakey Inc. (C.D.
 Cal.) – Lead counsel for defendant in patent infringement action.
 The matter was resolved through settlement.